Sandeep271958/Project-S.A.M.V.I.D/README.md

 **S.A.M.V.I.D (System for Autonomous Museum Visits and Interactive Displays)** is an autonomous humanoid guide robot developed to redefine the visitor experience in museums.
 It offers dynamic, hands-free guided tours with multilingual conversational interaction, Q&A, and intelligent navigation.

+The robot was built specifically for **India’s First Constitutional Museum** at Sonipat, Haryana, in collaboration with **Jindal Global University**, and was inaugurated and deployed on the occasion of the **75th Constitutional Day**.

 Developed in a tight two-month timeline at the **Centre for Innovation (CFI), IIT Madras**, this project represents a significant milestone in student-led innovation in robotics and AI.

 ---